-About solvency: From https://debtorsanonymous.org/getting-started/faq-frequently-asked-questions/: "Solvency, https://debtorsanonymous, is the practice of not incurring any new unsecured debt one day at a time.
+About solvency: From https://debtorsanonymous.org/getting-started/faq-frequently-asked-questions/: "Solvency, the primary purpose of Debtors Anonymous, is the practice of not incurring any new unsecured debt one day at a time.
 Unsecured debt is any form of debt that is not backed up by collateral."
-To this description, our group has added our own definition of "unsecured": "Unsecured debt is money owed to other people or businesses or government agencies, etc, without collateral, for which we and those we owe will likely experience consequences, sometimes catastrophic consequences, if the money we owe is not repaid."
+To this description, our group has added our own definition of "unsecured": Unsecured debt is money owed to other people or businesses or government agencies, etc, without collateral, for which we and those we owe will likely experience consequences, sometimes catastrophic consequences, if the money we owe is not repaid.
 In DA and BDA, being debt free is completely different than solvency.